greenelab/meta-review/manuscript.md

 All citations point to a standard identifier, for which Manubot automatically retrieves bibliographic metadata.
 Table @tbl:citations presents the supported identifiers and example citations before and after Manubot processing.
 Authors can optionally define citation tags to provide short readable alternatives to the citation identifiers.
-Metadata is exported to [Citation Style Language (CSL) JSON Items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items), an open standard that is widely supported by reference managers [@9KfVIq3s; @K7WVgf8X].
+Metadata is exported to [Citation Style Language (CSL) JSON Data Items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items), an open standard that is widely supported by reference managers [@9KfVIq3s; @K7WVgf8X].
+However, sometimes external resources provide Manubot with invalid CSL Data, which can cause errors with downstream citation processors, such as [pandoc-citeproc](http://hackage.haskell.org/package/pandoc-citeproc).
+Therefore, Manubot removes invalid fields according to the [CSL Data specification](https://github.com/citation-style-language/schema).
 In cases where automatic retrieval of metadata fails or produces incorrect references --- which is most common for URL citations --- users can manually provide the correct CSL JSON.

 | Identifier | Metadata source | Example citation | Processed citation |